BryceRussell/astro-issue-collection-breaking-dev/src/content/pages/example.md

 # Example

-Content collection route breaks when file/slug is named `examples`
+If a route created by content collections with file/slug named 'examples' breaks dev server

 - [/example](/example)
 - [/examples](/examples)